OneStoop/os-ui/README.md

 1) nodejs needs to be installed.
 To check if you have node run `nodejs --version` As of this writing we are running v8.11.3 on our dev instance
 2) A firebase account [https://firebase.google.com/](https://firebase.google.com/)
-Authentication should be enabled with at least Email/Password sign-in method setup Storage will need to be enabled
+Authentication should be enabled with at least Email/Password sign-in method
 3) vue cli needs to be install.  [https://cli.vuejs.org/] (https://cli.vuejs.org/)

 Steps: